lgeurts/deploy-to-azure/README.md

 ***Created for HUISMAN EQUIPMENT B.V., Schiedam, the Netherlands***

 This repository contains a fully-functioning push-to-portal button to deploy a virtual machine in Azure.
-Because I am 'mostly' Linux focused the template uses a CentOS image but this is easily changed.
+Because I am 'mostly' Linux focused the template uses a CentOS image but this can be easily replaced.

 ## Prerequisites